 NHS Lyme disease testing

 To order an NHS blood test for Lyme disease, your GP first needs to be convinced you have a reasonable risk of having been bitten by a tick and/or that you have Lyme disease symptoms.
+Bear in mind that:

 It takes up to 6 weeks for Lyme disease antibodies to form, and if the test is done before they have formed, it will be negative.
 If a test is performed too early and is negative, but the patient does have symptoms, the test should be repeated at the appropriate time to yield a more reliable result.